RamonSLPS/DEG-AS-Analysis/README.md

 - At least 2 biological triplicates (three samples for each condition)
 - A GTF file for the animal you are studying (or a related specie)
 - Its corresponding cDNA transcripts file
-  ## This two can be preferably obtained from ENSEMBL EBI.
+(his two can be preferably obtained from ENSEMBL EBI.)